amf60/Vac_Covid19_BR_SC_Combinations_of_Concern_2/README.md

 # NEXT STEPS

-* for the Module 3 project of this bootcamp to dig furhter and identify the counties and 'vaccination centers' with high frequency of combination of concern to be targeted for more detailed assessment of the root cause of those combinations of concern.
-We expect that such strategy will allow to set up an effective and tailored corrective and/or training plan.
+* for the next Module 3 project of this bootcamp I aim to dig further and identify the counties and 'vaccination centers' with high frequency of combination of concern to be targeted for more detailed assessment of the root cause of those combinations of concern.
+I expect that such strategy would allow to set up an effective and tailored corrective and/or training plan.

 * The 12% rate of combinations of concern was apparently a constant as I already noticed it at the end of April (personal empirical data) and May (as documented on Vac_Covid19_BR_SC_Combinations_of_Concern_1).
 So it will be important to verify at end of June how this rate is evolving.
 For that we will be able to use the material prepared for this project as well the improvements to come due to learnings during this Alura Bootcamp Applied Data Sciences.

-* Learn how to make all the tasks performed in phase I and II on this project using only Google&Colaboratory and Python.
+* Learn how to make all the tasks performed in phase I and III on this project using only Google&Colaboratory and Python.

 # Further details about how this project evolved: